RescueBots/RescueBot/README.md

 # Rescue Bot
-TA bot that saves lives...
+A bot that can save lives...

 Connect with rescue bot using the URL -